 If you think you may be entitled to financial support as a kinship carer, or want to explore this further, you can contact Health and Social Care Connect on 0141 287 0555 and ask for a Kinship Carer Eligibility Assessment.
 If you prefer, you can seek an assessment of eligibility through an online application.

 If you are currently working with Children's Social Work Services, you should ask your worker to assess your family situation to see if you are eligible for financial support.

 The Kinship Carer Eligibility Assessment will ascertain whether you meet the formal legal requirements to be eligible for kinship allowances.
-Social Care Direct will pass your enquiry to the local kinship team, who will make contact with you to gather information on your circumstances, and the circumstances of the child or young person in your care.
+Health and Social Care Connect will pass your enquiry to the local kinship team, who will make contact with you to gather information on your circumstances, and the circumstances of the child or young person in your care.
 They will assess whether you fit the criteria highlighted on the website, namely whether you are

 If you need more information / advice